The Significance of Juneteenth, Freedom Day

 While this date has been celebrated throughout the country since 1865, it did not became a federal holiday in the United States until 2021.
 The celebration of this date is another step forward in bringing light to the pursuit of the ideals upon which our nation was founded.
 Locally, there are a number of events celebrating Juneteenth Freedom Day:

-Friday, June 16th, the Village of Golf Manor has their 2nd Annual Juneteenth Celebration from 4 pm to 9pm.
+Friday, June 14th, the Village of Golf Manor has their 3rd Annual Juneteenth Celebration from 4 pm to 9pm.
 Admission is FREE.
-The event will have live music featuring local gospel rap and traditional African dance.
 Family-friendly activities will be freely available.
 Food and drinks will be available for purchase.
 You can visit the village website for more information.

-And on Monday, June 19th, the 2nd Annual Cincinnati Official Juneteenth Parade will proceed from 2pm to 4pm, at 1027 Linn Street.
+Also on Sunday, June 16th, will be the 2nd Annual Cincinnati Official Juneteenth Parade starting at 10 AM.
+The parade will start at the intersection of West Court and Linn Streets, journeying up Court Street and halting at the intersection of Plum and Richmond Streets.
 The parade will feature vibrant displays of culture, art, and music.
 You can visit the event website or call (513) 485-6985 for more information.